-No. CMF dollars may be used in a Project that has unrestricted market-rate units and serves higher-income Families.
-However, no costs for the unrestricted units can be paid for with a CMF Award, nor can costs for non-eligible units be counted towards Eligible Project Costs.
+A CMF Award may be used to finance the acquisition of an occupied property.
+However, Recipients must ensure that the property is brought into compliance within 12 months of purchase to ensure all tenants are income eligible.
+This can be done in a few different ways.
+For example, some Recipients require that leases for non-eligible tenants not be renewed, and those tenants be replaced with income eligible tenants.
+In other cases, the proportion of eligible CMF units is adjusted, allowing non-eligible residents to remain but adjusting the percentage of CMF units to be decreased to a lower level.
+This is possible because the CMF program allows mixed income projects with a portion of unrestricted market-rate units serving higher-income Families.
+No costs for the unrestricted units can be paid for with a CMF Award, nor can costs for non-eligible units be counted towards Eligible Project Costs.
 Costs must be prorated between restricted and unrestricted units if you are unable to specifically allocate costs to the different types of units.

-6.5 If the Recipient is investing in a scattered site rental Project consisting of Single-Family housing or small Multi-family rental buildings, can it aggregate these buildings to meet the requirement that 20 percent of the units in the Project must be affordable to Low-Income Families?
+6.5 If the Recipient is investing in a scattered site rental Project consisting of Single-Family housing or small Multi-Family rental buildings, can it aggregate these buildings to meet the requirement that 20% of the units in the Project must be affordable to Low-Income Families?

-For scattered site rental units not part of the same property (e.g. several single-family houses that are rental units located on separate legal lots in a neighborhood), these units can be "counted" as part of the same rental Project if they are under a single ownership entity and financed under a common financing plan.
+For scattered site rental units not part of the same property (e.g., several single-family houses that are rental units located on separate legal lots in a neighborhood), these units can be "counted" as part of the same rental Project if they are under a single ownership entity and financed under a common financing plan.
 Affordability Period restrictions must still be imposed for each site by deed restrictions, covenants running with the land, or other recordable mechanisms.